 Fun fact.
 Through a series of fortunate events my teacher (yes I am in school…the horror!) will be marking my blog.
 I hear the crickets too so you are not alone.

 My first instinct was to run away.
-Like Usain Bolt and Justin Galtin run.
+And I don’t mean jogging in a cute kind of way but more like Usain Bolt and Justin Galtin run.
 I mean who starts a blog thinking that they will be graded for their thoughts right?
 Well, maybe for my classmates but that is not the point.
 The point is that, fear comes when I am being scrutinized.
 It probably is the case for everyone.
 Writing means different things for different people but when it is in public no matter how bold we are there is a part of us that is asking, “Will they – the people out there – approve of this message?”

-Whether it be writing for a social cause or creative writing or just to help someone else who you hope thinks like you to process the emotions that you imagine they are going through.
-A deep part of a writer, probably asks themselves if they will be accepted.
+Whether it be writing for a social cause or creative writing or just to help someone else who you hope thinks like you to process the emotions that you imagine they are going through, a deep part of a writer, probably asks themselves if they will be accepted.
 Will they laugh if I am funny?
-Will they think if I am deep?
+Will I cause them to think if I am deep?
 Will they care for what I care about?
 Will they be moved by what I write?
 Will they act as I desire them to?

 That is the underlying message that a writer seeks to convey.
 It is the response that is elicited.